Acorn woodpecker: Food and feeding

 Acorn woodpeckers, as their name implies, depend heavily on acorns for food.
 Acorns are such an important resource to the California populations that acorn woodpeckers may nest in the fall to take advantage of the fall acorn crop, a rare behavior in birds.
-Acorns are stored in small holes drilled especially for this purpose in "granaries" or "storage trees"--usually snags, dead branches, utility poles, or wooden buildings.
-Storage holes--always in dead tissue such as bark or dead limbs--are used year after year, and granaries can consist of thousands of holes, each of which may be filled by an acorn in the autumn.
+Acorns are stored in small holes drilled especially for this purpose in "granaries" or "storage trees"—usually snags, dead branches, utility poles, or wooden buildings.
+Storage holes—always in dead tissue such as bark or dead limbs—are used year after year, and granaries can consist of thousands of holes, each of which may be filled by an acorn in the autumn.
 Access to acorn crops influences the composition of acorn woodpecker communities.
-In one study in New Mexico, there were about 90% of non-breeding adults per social unit in 1976, a year of a poor acorn crop.
+In one study in Arizona, there were about 90% of non-breeding adults per social unit in 1976, a year of a poor acorn crop.
 The following year, 1977, there was a significant increase in acorn production and a correlating decrease in non-breeding adults per unit.

 Although acorns are an important back-up food resource, acorn woodpeckers primarily feed on insects, sap, and fruit.
 They can be seen sallying from tree limbs to catch insects, eating fruit and seeds, and drilling holes to drink sap.

 The woodpeckers then collect acorns and find a hole that is just the right size for the acorn.
 As acorns dry out, they are moved to smaller holes and granary maintenance requires a significant amount of the bird's time.
 The acorns are visible, and a group defends its granary against potential cache robbers like Steller's jays and western scrub-jays.

 In some more tropical parts of its range the acorn woodpecker does not construct a "granary tree", but instead stores acorns in natural holes and cracks in bark.
 If the acorn crop is poor and birds cannot find enough to store, the woodpeckers will move to other areas over the winter.